nithish08/tweet-sent/README.md

 Judging by the notebooks in the competition page, BERT-based models seem to outperform other approaches.
 Based

-TODO
+Model Implemented
-- [ ] Apply ALBERT model and record cv-score
+- [x] Apply ALBERT model and record cv-score
-- [ ] Apply BERT model and record cv-score
+- [x] Apply BERT model and record cv-score